 - Extension Cords: Extension cords are for temporary use only and are not to be used as a substitute for permanent wiring.
 Extension cords cannot pass through doorways, walls, floors, or ceilings, nor under floor coverings unless protected in conduit.
 Extension cords shall be used only with portable appliances and grounded.
 Extension cords shall show no signs of damage and not be plugged into each other.
 (IFC 605)

 - Open Junction Boxes: Open junction boxes and open-wiring splices shall be prohibited.
 Approved covers shall be provided for all switch and electrical outlet boxes.
 (IFC 605.6)

 - Surge Protectors run in succession (piggy-backing): This is a common electrical violation.
-Surge protectors (power taps) shall not be plugged into each.
+Surge protectors (power taps) shall not be plugged into each other.
 They shall be equipped with over-current protection and must be plugged into an outlet.
 An alternative to this issue is to have a licensed electrician install more receptacles for electrical use.
 (IFC 605.4 and 605.4.2)